mungpeter/Structure-Based_docking/README.md

 > ${SCHRODIMGER}/glide  glide-dock.inp
 ```
 - Schrodinger's Glide docking has 2 steps, (1) generating the _rigid_ receptor grid file, and (2) _flexible_ ligand docking to receptor grid.
 Most of the inital setup is done through Schrodinger's Maestro GUI, but certain settings can only be done via altering the input files written out by the GUI, and then run the modified input files in command-line mode.
+As for the scoring function GlideScore, it is an empirical-based scoring function, plus the options to consider H-bond-like _Aromatic H_ and _Halogen_ bonding [interactions](https://doi.org/10.1021/jm100112j).

 - **Grid generation** - the default vdw scaling of 1.0x is alright, but I have found a softened vdw scaling (0.75x - 0.80x) to be optimal for most cases (kinases, transporers, etc.).
 But really, need to try a couple vdw scalings (0.60x - 1.20x, in 0.05 increment) on knonwn ligands to test what is the best vdw scaling factor for the particular receptor.
 If there is no knonwn ligand available, then a 0.80x vdw scaling is a safe bet.
 Cannot edit this in the GUI, have to edit it in the input text file written out by the GUI. **Always** turn on **Aromatic H**and **Halogen bonds** options.
 If you know certain interaction **must** happen, e.g. kinase inhibitors H-bonding the backbone amide of hinge residue, type-II kinase inhibitors occupying the hydrophobic DFG-pocket, then you can setup contraint location (spherical, or directional for H-bond) and preferred ligand types in SMARTS patterns.